 Financial and integrity due diligence are integrated into the Bank's approval of new business and the monitoring of its existing operations.
 OCCO provides independent expert advice to management on significant integrity concerns and assesses whether the potential risk is acceptable to the Bank.
 It monitors the integrity due diligence information provided by the Banking Department to ensure that it is accurate and that integrity concerns are properly identified and, where possible, mitigated.
 It also advises on and manages risks relating to the identification and handling of material non-public information, and those relating to conflicts of interest that may arise between the EBRD's multiple relationships with, or interests in, clients.
-In addition, the EBRD's policy on Domiciliation of EBRD Clients (the Domiciliation Policy) sets out the conditions under which the EBRD may finance a project when a borrower, an investee or a controlling entity is domiciled in a jurisdiction other than the country where the project is located (a third jurisdiction).
+In addition, the EBRD's policy on Domiciliation of EBRD Clients (the Domiciliation Policy) sets out the conditions under which the EBRD may finance a project when a borrower, an investee or a controlling entity is domiciled in a jurisdiction other than that where the project is located (a third jurisdiction).
 The Domiciliation Unit within OCCO assesses projects to determine whether jurisdictions used in cross-border ownership structures are acceptable.
 OCCO is further responsible for investigating allegations of staff misconduct as well as allegations of fraud and corruption in relation to the Bank's projects and counterparties.
 Allegations of staff misconduct are investigated under the Conduct and Disciplinary Rules and Procedures (CDRPs), which address, among other things, the Bank's approach to handling complaints of inappropriate behaviour and the division of responsibility between the CCO as fact-finder and the Managing Director, Human Resources and Organisational Development as decision-maker.
 The CDRPs specify the rights and duties of both the Bank and the staff member in question during the investigative and disciplinary processes and provide safeguards for the subject of the investigation.
 Allegations of misconduct on the part of the Covered Persons are dealt with in accordance with the provisions of the Codes.
 Revision of the CDRPs, together with the Harassment-Free and Respectful Workplace Procedures (RWPs), which set out processes for dealing with improper interpersonal behaviour, is ongoing.
 This work, led by HR with input from OCCO, will further strengthen the Bank's phased reporting mechanism, under which allegations of improper interpersonal behaviour are managed.
-It should be noted that certain revisions designed to reflect the new ethics architecture were also made to the CDRPs, coming into effect on 11 November 2021.